- Car Accidents

 There is a remote possibility that the insurance adjuster will agree to pay the amount you requested in your demand letter.
 There are times when the injuries and circumstances surrounding the accident warrant settling for the amount requested, or for policy limits, such as:

 The starting point to achieve the best possible outcome is a strong demand letter, with exhibits to support each claim.
 Additionally, the skilled personal injury attorneys in our office have relationships with insurance adjusters and understand the insurance industry.
+There are excellent personal injury resources at your disposal.
 We are in an excellent position to help you negotiate the best settlement possible.